 2. Initiate Healthy Competition

 If a group of you at work have activity monitors, start competing with them for who can take the most steps a day.
 This fun contest will push each of you to beat each other’s step count and move around more.
 You might find yourself running up and down stairs just so you can win that week.
-To motivate you more, you can arrange for a small reward at the end of
+To motivate you more, you can arrange for a small reward at the end of each week for the person who has clocked in the most steps that week.

 3. Take A 10-Minute Post-Lunch Break